 Elinata Kasanga lives in Nguluka Village, Zambia.
-Elinata remembers a time in her village’s history when there was a lack of basic necessities.
+Elinata remembers when her village lacked basic necessities.
 People couldn’t afford health clinic fees or school fees.
-Most villagers survived on one meal a day and on water from contaminated local streams.
-The lack of basic necessities was made worse by the fact that the government of Zambia owed billions of dollars to governments of wealthier countries.
-Money spent servicing debt payments, but failing to keep pace as the interest grew, was money not going to help the impoverished.
+Most villagers survived on one meal a day and contaminated water from local streams.
+Everything was made worse by the fact that Zambia owed billions of dollars to governments of wealthier countries.
+Despite making debt payments, Zambia couldn't keep pace with the growing interest, and there was little money to help the impoverished.

-More than 24 million people signed the Jubilee 2000 petition.
-Signatures, including thumbprints and email petitions, were collected from more than 155 countries.
+More than 24 million people from 155 countries signed the Jubilee 2000 petition.
 The petition was delivered to the United Nations Millennium Summit in September 2000.
-There were national organizations and campaigns in more than sixty countries, which lobbied, campaigned, protested, and educated.
-Activities varied from grassroots letter-writing campaigns targeting MPs, to national rallies with high-level celebrities, united by the symbol of human chains.
+There were national organizations and campaigns which lobbied, campaigned, protested, and educated.
+Activities varied from grassroots letter-writing campaigns targeting government officials, to national rallies with high-level celebrities, united by the symbol of human chains.

 Jubilee 2000 succeeded in getting large amounts of debt canceled for qualifying countries, but it didn’t stop there.
 People around the world have continued to campaign, and since 1996, over $130 billion of poor countries’ debts have been canceled.